Postgraduate NHS Funding

 Bursary Enquiries - Tel: 02920 905380

-Students will be unable to access any loans from Student Finance to help with living costs for the MSc Nursing.
+Welsh-domiciled students who access the NHS Wales Bursary Scheme will be unable to access any loans from Student Finance to help with living costs for the MSc Nursing.

 Swansea University provides further support for Students with Additional Considerations, more information can be obtained from here.